altera-fpga/agilex3c-ed-gsrd/README.md

 This repository contains Golden Hardware Reference Design (GHRD) for Agilex 3 C-Series System On Chip (SoC) FPGA.
 The GHRD is part of the Golden System Reference Design (GSRD), which provides a complete solution, including exercising soft IP in the fabric, booting to U-Boot, then Linux, and running sample Linux applications.
-Refer to the [Altera FPGA Developer Site](https://altera-fpga.github.io/latest/ed-demo-list/ed-list/) for information about GSRD.
+Refer to the [HPS GSRD User Guide for the Agilex 3 C-Series Development Kit](https://altera-fpga.github.io/latest/embedded-designs/agilex-3/c-series/gsrd/ug-gsrd-agx3/) for information about GSRD.

 The [designs](#designs) are stored in individual folders.
 Each design can be opened, modified and compiled by using Quartus Prime software.
 GHRD releases are created for each version of Quartus Prime Software.
 It is recommended to use the release for your version of Quartus Prime.